ckreisl/cs2-news-telegram-bot/README.md

 * `CHAT_BAN_TIMEOUT_SECONDS` (default: 600)
 * `CHAT_MAX_STRIKES` (default: 3)

+for detailed information see `cs2posts/bot/settings.py`.

-Create a docker image and run the bot (in the root folder):
+Create a docker image and run the bot.
+From the root folder exeucte the following commands:

 ```bash
 docker build -t cs2-posts-bot .